-The Making Connections service has now re-opened in a limited capacity.
-The service had been closed since March 2020, due to the covid-19 pandemic.
+The Making Connections service has re-opened in a limited capacity.
+The service had been closed since March 2020, due to the Covid-19 pandemic.

 Find out about your past

 Taking steps to find out about your past and your family history can be a daunting and emotional process.

 Our Making Connections team is here to support you on your journey, and help you find the information you’re looking for.
 Our vast archives hold records of all children in Barnardo’s care, or adopted through Barnardo's, since the 1870s.
 We also have a large collection of photographs and films, from 1874 onwards, as well as information about all the children's homes Barnardo's ran.